-Dane Neves is an accomplished filmmaker and communications specialist with a myriad of creative expertise.
-With skills ranging from directing to writing to editing to marketing, Neves' independent films and corporate promotional videos have garnered local, national, and international recognition.
+Dane Neves is an accomplished filmmaker and marketing professional possessing a myriad of creative expertise.
+With skills ranging from directing to writing to editing to photography, Neves' independent films and corporate promotional videos have garnered local, national, and international recognition.

 Neves earned a film degree through the University of Hawaiʻi at Mānoa's Academy for Creative Media.
 Following his passion for storytelling and community engagement, Neves went on to work in television at ʻŌlelo Community Media, Oʻahu's PEG access provider.
 Throughout his career at ʻŌlelo, Neves developed deep ties within the communities of urban Honolulu, providing media training and production services to members of the public, eventually advancing into the company’s Marketing department.
 In addition to the many TV spots, graphic ads, and corporate documentaries he created, Neves also served, for many years, as the awards show producer of Youth Xchange, Hawaiʻi’s largest statewide student video competition.